 After his graduation Frankema worked for four years as a lecturer, post-doc and assistant professor at the Social and Economic History group of Utrecht University.
 In 2008 he was awarded a personal research grant from the Dutch Science Foundation (NWO) to work on the VENI-project (€200K) The Colonial Origins of Inequality: A Comparative Analysis of Fiscal Regimes in Asia, Africa and the New World, 1492-2000.
 Since July 2012 Frankema has been appointed as a full professor and chair of the Rural and Environmental History Group at Wageningen University.
 In 2012 he was also awarded an NWO VIDI-grant (€800K) for his project Exploring Long Term Changes in African Living Standards in Global Perspective and an ERC Starting Grant (€1.500K) for his project Is Poverty Destiny?
 A New Empirical Foundation of Long Term African Welfare Analysis.

 Frankema is a board member of the N.W.
 Posthumus Institute (the Dutch-Flemish research school of economic and social history), the African Economic History Network and research fellow of the Centre for Economic Policy Research (CEPR).
 In 2012-14 he was a visiting fellow of the economic history department of Lund University.
-Frankema is the chief editor of the Journal of Global History and serves on the editorial boards of the Journal of Economic History and Economic History of Developing Regions.
-In 2013-2019 he was member of the prestigious Young Academy of the Royal Netherlands Academy of Arts and Sciences.
+Frankema is the Chief Editor of the Journal of Global History and serves on the editorial boards of the Journal of Economic History and Economic History of Developing Regions.
+In 2014-2019 he was elected member of the Young Academy of the Royal Netherlands Academy of Arts and Sciences.
 In 2019 he won the AMMODO Science Award for outstanding mid-career scholars.